CLUES-Emory/IndiPHARM-Task5/5.A.5_Automated_sample_tracking/README.md

-# IndiPHARM-Task5
+IndiPHARM-Task5
-## Automated sample tracking and LCMS sequence list generator - coming soon!
+Automated sample tracking and LCMS sequence list generator for generating a sequence list of up to 288 study samples + 96 QAQC samples (384-well plate).

 Hands-free sample tracking and LCMS sequence list generation for the CLUES lab.